Types of amendments

 Amendments before publication

 If the particulars of an application have not yet been published in the Trade Marks database (ATMOSS), it is possible to request amendment to correct a clerical error or an obvious mistake.
 Particulars of an application are considered published when the details of the application are available on ATMOSS.

 Amendments after publication

 If the particulars of an application have been published in the Trade Marks database (ATMOSS), it may still be possible to amend the application.

-Only minor changes to the representation that do not substantially affect the identity of the trade mark are possible and it is difficult to add extra classes or goods and services that would extend the scope of the application as originally filed.
+Amendments, such as minor changes to the representation that do not substantially affect the identity of the trade mark may be possible, but it would be difficult to add extra classes or goods and services that would extend the scope of the application as originally filed.
 All amendments of this nature must be considered by a trade mark examiner to determine whether or not the amendment would be allowed.

 An amendment which reduces the scope of the trade mark application as applied for e.g. removing a class or deleting some of the goods or services, may be allowed.